lucolvin/zero-for-outlook/README.md

 ### Files overview

-- **`outlook-zero-chrome/manifest.json`**: Manifest V3 configuration for the Chrome extension.
+- **`zero-for-outlook-chrome/manifest.json`**: Manifest V3 configuration for the Chrome extension.
-- **`outlook-zero-firefox/manifest.json`**: Manifest V2 configuration for the Firefox extension (with `browser_specific_settings` for Gecko).
+- **`zero-for-outlook-firefox/manifest.json`**: Manifest V2 configuration for the Firefox extension (with `browser_specific_settings` for Gecko).
 - **`contentScript.js`**: Injected into Outlook web; listens for the configured shortcut and clicks the **Undo** button, and handles vim-style navigation.
 - **`options.html` / `options.js` / `options.css`**: Options page UI and logic; stores the shortcut, vim toggle, and dark mode toggle in `storage.sync`.

-The same code structure is duplicated for both the Chrome and Firefox versions of the extension, under `outlook-zero-chrome` and `outlook-zero-firefox`.
+The same code structure is duplicated for both the Chrome and Firefox versions of the extension, under `zero-for-outlook-chrome` and `zero-for-outlook-firefox`.

 ### Loading in Chrome (Developer Mode)

 1. Run Chrome and open `chrome://extensions`.
 2. Enable **Developer mode** (top-right toggle).
-3. Click **Load unpacked** and select the `outlook-zero-chrome` folder:
+3. Click **Load unpacked** and select the `zero-for-outlook-chrome` folder:
-   - `/Users/lcolvin/Dev/zero-for-outlook/outlook-zero-chrome`
+   - `/Users/lcolvin/Dev/zero-for-outlook/zero-for-outlook-chrome`
 4. Open Outlook on the web in a tab, archive an email, and when the **Undo** bar appears, press your configured shortcut to test.

 ### Loading in Firefox (Temporary Add-on)